What happens in Therapy?

 I provide a complimentary phone or brief in-person consultation to help determine whether my therapeutic style is a good fit for your personality and your goals from therapy.

-If we decide that we may be a good fit, you will come in for a 90-minute intake interview and evaluation.
-This interview will be comprehensive, but mainly focus on your current problems and their history.
-You may decide to have a significant other (e.g., spouse, partner, adult child) accompany you to this session, if you think that would contribute to the interview.
+If we decide that we may be a good fit, I will invite you to come in for a 90-minute intake interview and evaluation.
+I will ask you about your personal, medical, and developmental history, but mostly, I am interested in knowing more about what you are seeking help with and what your expectations and goals are from therapy.
+You may decide to have a significant other (e.g., partner, parent, adult child) accompany you to this session, if you think that would contribute to the interview.

-At the end of the intake interview, I will review your treatment goals with you, and we will mutually decide how to prioritize them.
-I will propose a treatment plan, which sometimes includes a referral for a medication evaluation, if you haven't had one recently.
+At the end of the intake interview, I will review your therapy goals with you, and we will mutually decide how to prioritize them.
+I will propose a plan for moving forward.
+On rare occasion, I have recommended a medical or medication evaluation if I think one is warranted and if you haven't had one recently.

 I encourage all my patients to begin with weekly sessions, but the frequency of sessions is ultimately based on your needs and goals.
 You will typically begin to see changes after 4-6 weeks of weekly therapy.